cornell-s/ALLP/README.md

 - **Offline Mode**: Learn on the go without the need for an internet connection.
 - **Multi-Language Support**: Supports multiple languages, including Spanish, French, Mandarin, and Korean!

-## Screenshots

-*Include screenshots of the app here to give users a preview.*

 ## Installation